B0ySetsF1re/Cinema_Tickets_Booking/README.md

 ## Finally

-If you're under Windows, then **git** utility should allow you to run node and npm from its shell, so give it a try. :)
+If you're under Windows, then **git** utility should allow you to run node and npm commands (packages) from its shell, so give it a try. :)